joshbegley/nyt-latest/README.md

 `Saleh will get his first on-field look at the 49ers' large defensive rookie class at this week's rookie minicamp.`\
 https://nytimes.com/athletic/6343192/2025/05/08/robert-saleh-49ers-defense-rebuild/

-**Trump Names Pirro as Interim U.S. Attorney in Washington**\
+**Trump Names Jeanine Pirro as Interim U.S. Attorney in Washington**\
-`Jeanine Pirro has known the president for decades and would provide him with a reliable line into one of a crucial prosecutors offices in the Justice Department.`\
+`The Fox News personality has known the president for decades and would provide him with a reliable line into a crucial prosecutors office in the Justice Department.`\
 https://nytimes.com/2025/05/08/us/politics/jeanine-pirro-us-attorney-trump.html

 **American church leaders signal support for Leo XIV and for continuation of Francis’ priorities.**\